Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Convolutional Quantum Alternating Ans a tze

-Mathematically, we aim to show that the subgroup generated by $S_n$-CQA ans{\"a}tze is dense in $\operatorname{U}(\dim S^{\lambda})$.
-However, arguing directly on the level of the Lie group is complicated.
-Instead, we prove that the generated Lie algebra is isomorphic with $\mathfrak{u}(\dim S^{\lambda})$.
-Then combining with some well-known results from the Lie group, we complete the proof.
-Let us first consider a general lemma where we recall some facts from Cartan subalgebra and root system.
-The key observation we will rely on is the fact that one can generate a semi-simple Lie algebra only by two elements \cite{k51}.
-Our case is somewhat different: we will first work on the complex general linear algebra $\mathfrak{gl}(d,\mathbb{C})$ which is not semi-simple, but it is easy to find its Cartan subalgebra -- the collection $\mathfrak{d}(d)$ of all diagonal matrices.
-Let $A$ be a matrix with nonzero off-diagonal elements $c_{ij}$.
+Our first step is motivated by a classical result from the theory of Lie algebra: any semisimple Lie algebra can be generated by only two elements \cite{Kuranishi51}.
+Finding these elements would be tricky and encoding them by a quantum circuit would even be infeasible, so we will adopt a different routine and solve these problems gradually.
+We first work on the complex general linear algebra $\mathfrak{gl}(d,\mathbb{C})$ which is not semisimple, but facilitates our proof.
+To begin with, it is easy to find its Cartan subalgebra --- the collection $\mathfrak{d}(d)$ of all diagonal matrices.
+Let $M$ be a matrix with nonzero off-diagonal elements $c_{ij}$.
 It can be thought of as a perturbation from $\mathfrak{d}(d)$.
-We want to know how large the subalgebra generated by $A$ and $\mathfrak{d}(d)$ would be.
+We want to know how large the subalgebra generated by $M$ and $\mathfrak{d}(d)$ would be.
 More precisely: